Understanding house sum insured

 Keeping your sum insured up to date

-Once you’ve set your sum insured, it’ll be adjusted each year as part of the annual review of your policy.
+Once you’ve set your sum insured, it’ll be adjusted each year as part of the annual renewal of your policy.

 The new sum insured amount will be included in your updated documents, which will be sent to you a few weeks before your policy is updated.
 You need to review the sum insured each year to make sure it’s still appropriate for your home.
 The Cordell Sum Sure calculator can help you with this.